Save $200 when you spend $1,000 or more at Saatva.com

 Saatva mattresses are sold through the Saatva website.
 Customers can also try Saatva mattresses at the Saatva Viewing Room in New York City.

 Purple mattresses ship free within the contiguous United States.
 The Purple Mattress also ships to Canada, though other models do not at this time.
 Only models that weigh under 150 pounds can ship to Alaska and Hawaii, and shipping fees apply.
-Mattresses typically leave the Purple warehouse 3-5 business days after the order is placed and generally arrive 3-5 business days later.
+Mattresses typically leave the Purple warehouse 3 to 5 business days after the order is placed and generally arrive 3 to 5 business days later.